 Healthcare Excellence Canada (HEC) led the Bridge-to-Home spread collaborative from 2018-2020 and focused on improving care transitions from acute care to home and community through the implementation of a patient-oriented care transitions bundle.
 This bundle consisted of the Patient-Oriented Care Discharge Summary (PODS), “teach-back” methods for patient and family education, involvement of families/care partners in discharge processes, and post-discharge follow-up.

-We’ve partnered with Healthcare Excellence Canada to spread Bridge-to-Home to health authorities in BC and the Yukon.
-The Bridge-to-Home BC & Yukon Collaborative is a quality improvement initiative that focuses on care transitions from hospital to home and community.
-The goals of the collaborative are to:
+Health Quality BC partnered with Healthcare Excellence Canada to spread Bridge-to-Home to health authorities in BC and the Yukon.
+The Bridge-to-Home BC & Yukon Collaborative was a quality improvement initiative that focused on care transitions from hospital to home and community.
+The goals of the collaborative were to:

 - Enhance the ability of teams to effectively partner with patients and care partners in improvement initiative.

-This collaborative will advance the shared priority of enhancing home and community care by spreading evidence-based innovations that provide patients and care partners with the knowledge and confidence they need to manage their care at home or in the community.
+The shared priority of enhancing home and community care was advanced through the collaborative by spreading evidence-based innovations that provide patients and care partners with the knowledge and confidence they need to manage their care at home or in the community.

 About the Program

-The Bridge-to-Home BC & Yukon Collaborative provides a common framework to strengthen connections between institutional care, patients and care partners, and community/ primary care/ home care.
-Interventions in the patient-oriented care transitions bundle are tailored by each improvement team based on the context and needs of their patients and care partners, and in alignment with organizational priorities.
+Running from October 2022 to October 2023, the Bridge-to-Home BC & Yukon Collaborative provided a common framework to strengthen connections between institutional care, patients and care partners, and community/ primary care/ home care.
+Interventions in the patient-oriented care transitions bundle were tailored by each participating improvement team based on their context and the needs of their patients and care partners, and in alignment with organizational priorities.

-The collaborative offers a combination of learning sessions, learning activities, coaching support, connection with other organizations, and access to an expert advisory team.
-The learning sessions provide participants with new learning, ideas, connections and/or inspiration on a specific goal for the overall Bridge-to-Home program.
-The collaborative also enhances capacity for improvement teams to implement future quality improvement projects and to do so with patients and care partners.
+The collaborative offered a combination of learning sessions, learning activities, coaching support, connection with other organizations, and access to an expert advisory team.
+The learning sessions provided participants with new learning, ideas, connections and/or inspiration on a specific goal for the overall Bridge-to-Home program.
+The collaborative also enhanced capacity for improvement teams to implement future quality improvement projects and to do so with patients and care partners.

 If you are interested in learning more, contact us at bridgetohome@bcpsqc.ca.